marioplumbarius/opportunities-repository/README.md

-# problem database
+# Opportunities Repository

-Repository of problems I discovered, along with proposals on how to solve them.
+A place to capture opportunities I’d otherwise forget, explore them with Amazon's PRFAQ framework, so that I can stay focused on what matters most.